RyanDaDeng/flappyball/README.md

 # Flappy Ball

+### Install
+1. Git clone the project
+2. Import by using QT platform
+3. Build
+4. Run

 ### I am going to re-write this project by using Vue.js in my another repo.

 An exercise project to use QT C++ to build Flappy Bird game